MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/tutorial-4-migrating-an-sap-receive-idoc-biztalk-project.md

 - Physical port configuration in the BizTalk Server Administration console.

-  These differences are explained in the topics within [Migrating BizTalk Projects Created Using the Previous Version of the SAP Adapter](/previous-versions/).

   However, you can make changes to the BizTalk project created using the previous version of the adapter and make it work with the WCF-based [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)].

   This tutorial provides instructions on the changes you should make to the existing BizTalk project created using the previous version of the adapter.